 -

 You smell gas with all the knobs off.
-Leave the house and call PG&E.
+Leave and call PG&E before anything else.

 -

-Replacing a spark module or igniter is a parts-driven job, and a sloppy reassembly around the gas line is exactly the kind of mistake worth avoiding.
-We diagnose it, look up the OEM part for your model, and send a written estimate before any wrench work.
+A wrong reassembly near the gas line costs more to fix than the original repair.
+We diagnose it, source the correct OEM part for your model, and send a written estimate before any wrench work.
+No surprise bills.

 For deeper oven and burner issues, our oven and stove repair guide covers more ground, and you can see the full scope of our cooking appliance repair service.